- 1. What is open enrollment?

 If you know that you can get health insurance whenever you want to, you might opt not to get it or get the cheapest plan available.
 Then, if your health changes, you could switch to a plan with better coverage.

 Health insurance exists to help people pay for health care costs.
 There’s nothing wrong with using it.
 But the health insurance industry would go broke if people only paid for coverage if they suddenly needed it.
-Just like the car insurance industry would go out of business if people could just buy car insurance after having an accident.
+Just like the car insurance industry would go out of business if people could buy car insurance after having an accident.

 Why is a longer open enrollment period better?

-As healthcare plans become more expensive, many people – particularly those who are paying for their own insurance and not receiving health insurance from a company as an employee benefit — need time to find the plan that suits their budget.
+As healthcare plans become more expensive, many people – particularly those paying for their own insurance and not receiving health insurance from a company as an employee benefit — need time to find the plan that suits their budget.

 What are your health insurance options?